mdmarek/go-lock-vs-channel/README.md

 ======================

 Which is the faster or better way to share state in Go programming?
+In other words, is it a good idea to: "Do not communicate by sharing memory; instead, share memory by communicating."
+This conversation came up at work, so here is a simple answer to the question.

 These two simple programs add by one to a shared variable a million times.
 The results below were run on a four core Intel Core i7-4750HQ CPU @ 2.00GHz.
 Each addition performs a lock, add, and unlock,